digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 ## OpenCrowbar installation

 To install OpenCrowbar, the following things need to be done:
-   * Install admin user (e.g. adduser admin) and make sure sudo works, or modify /root/.ssh/authorized_keys and add key for ssh access.
-     The standard install remove access to root account using password.
    * Turn off firewalls
    * Turn off or set SELinux to permissive
    * Download the default installation OS [Optional]

+Optional Steps:
+   *Install admin user (e.g. adduser admin) and make sure sudo works, or
+     modify /root/.ssh/authorized_keys and add key for ssh access.
+     The standard install will remove access to root account using password.

 The crowbar-install.sh script supports three flags given (or not in this order):
    * --develop - Use RPMs built from the develop tree.